 Make certain that all standards have been met before submitting any form and/or report with an invoice for payment.

-When the provider has attempted to obtain signatures, and has recorded such attempts on the submitted documentation, VR or OIB staff can verify the customer's satisfaction and service delivery as described in the VR-SFP by contacting the customer.
-The provider must make at least three attempts on three different weeks after the service has been completed.
+Signatures, handwritten or electronic, or VR staff member’s contact with customer are always preferable to other methods of verification.
+The provider must make at least three attempts to obtain signatures, but not more than one per day, after the services have been completed.
+However, when the provider’s attempts to obtain signatures have been unsuccessful and those attempts have been recorded on the submitted documentation, an email from the customer or parent verifying the information in the document may be submitted with the form in lieu of a signature.

 When forms are completed by a provider, the forms must be submitted by either US mail, hand delivery, fax, or encrypted email, unless otherwise noted.